 In the hills of Aliso Viejo a sandstone cave that once hid 1850s bandits is one of Orange County’s most fascinating hikes.
+(Scroll down for video)

 Back then, bandit Juan Flores and his crew of stagecoach robbers stashed their loot in what’s now Aliso and Wood Canyons Wilderness Park.